I. THE FALLEN CONDITION OF HUMAN NATURE

-Christ suffered on our behalf, and paid the penalty of our sins, which is death, when he died on the cross taking our place to satisfy the justice of God.
+Christ suffered on our behalf, and paid the infinite penalty of our sins when he died on the cross taking our place to satisfy the justice of God.
 It is as if each penitent person had died for his own sins: “Who gave Himself a ransom for all” (1 Timothy 2: 6a; Mark 10: 45; 1 Peter 3: 18); “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin” (1 John 1: 7); “Much more then, having now been justified by His (Christ’s) blood, we shall be saved from wrath through Him” (Romans 5: 9).
 Christ is the atoning sacrifice for our sins who has reconciled the divine-human relationship.
-Christ’s atoning death removes the barrier to divine forgiveness by assuming the punishment for men.
+Christ’s atoning death removes the barrier to divine forgiveness by assuming the infinite punishment for men.
 By his stripes we are healed from the sickness of sin, and receive the remission of sins.
 Forgiveness is the healing of a broken relationship between God in Christ and the penitent sinner.
 It is a costly forgiveness that requires the atonement of Christ on the cross.
 If the sinner repents and accepts the atonement of Christ with genuine faith, his sin is transferred to the account of Christ who took its just punishment on the cross.

 The atonement is the work of perfect divine love with which Christ laid down his life for the salvation of humanity (John 13: 1; 15: 13).
 The atoning sacrifice of Christ on the cross cleanses the conscience of the human person from sin and its defilement.
 “How much more shall the blood of Christ, who through the eternal Spirit offered Himself without spot to God, cleanse your conscience from dead works to serve the living God?”
 (Hebrews 9: 14; 1 John 1: 7).